SoteriaSoftwareLLC/openrmfpro-automation/README.md

 # OpenRMF<sup>&reg;</sup> Professional API Automation
-This repo contains OpenRMF<sup>&reg;</sup> Professional API automation scripts and code to POST, PUT, and GET information via the External API.
-The External API was introduced as a main feature in v2.6 and vastly improved in v2.7 released in January 2022 and again in v2.8 released May 10, 2022.
+This repo contains OpenRMF<sup>&reg;</sup> Professional API automation scripts and code to POST, PUT, and GET information via our open API.
+The API was introduced as a main feature in v2.6 late summe 2021 and vastly improved in v2.7 released in January 2022 and again in v2.8 released May 10, 2022.
 Later versions will expand on this as well, as will the examples in this repo.
+Subscribe to the repo to get notifications on updates.

 This repo goes along with the <a href="https://www.soteriasoft.com/" target="_blank">OpenRMF<sup>&reg;</sup> Professional</a> application and the Developer's Guide from Soteria Software to automate ingest and download of data to/from OpenRMF Professional.
 Please contact <a href="https://www.soteriasoft.com/contact.html#contactform">Soteria Software</a> for more information.